duffwang/duffwang.github.io/_posts/2019-01-03-supervised-learning.md

 ### Decision Trees

-For decision trees, we wish to prune the trees by merging leaf nodes according to certain criteria.
+For decision trees, I wish to prune the trees by merging leaf nodes according to certain criteria.
 These hyperparameters include criterion for choosing the best attribute at any given branch (gini or entropy), the max depth of our tree, and finally the minimum samples split (how many data points must be in the node in order to split it, otherwise it becomes a leaf).

 Our brute force GridSearchCV give us Branch Criterion, Max Depth, Min Samples Split = (Entropy, 15, 2) for Phishing Data and (Gini, 15, 75) for Wine Data.

-We validate the max depth hyperparameter by using SciPy’s validation curve function with cross validation set to 5, meaning we divide the training data into five parts, train on four while testing on the last one and repeat for all 5 possible testing sets/training sets.
+We validate the max depth hyperparameter by using SciPy’s validation curve function with cross validation set to 5, meaning I divide the training data into five parts, train on four while testing on the last one and repeat for all 5 possible testing sets/training sets.
 This is done for each depth level with the resultant errors plotted.
 The vertical line indicates the optimal parameter from our grid search.

 <img src="/img/s1.png" width="700px"/>

 Our hyperparameters chosen seem decent looking at the validation curves.
-Error reaches a minimum for the cross validation set at the chosen max depth, while further increasing max depth does not decrease cross validation error, indicating we would be overfitting in those ranges.
+Error reaches a minimum for the cross validation set at the chosen max depth, while further increasing max depth does not decrease cross validation error, indicating I would be overfitting in those ranges.
 A constant error is expected at high max depths since the tree would be large enough to cover all data points in our ~3-4k training sets (with the tree able to encompass 2^(max_depth) nodes).

 <img src="/img/s2.png" width="700px"/>

-Using our chosen hyperparameters, we generating learning curves for each sample.
-For the Phishing data, we see the error is zero at sample size of 1 (as expected, since it is trivial to fit a decision tree to one point) and increases as sample size increases.
+Using our chosen hyperparameters, I generate learning curves for each sample.
+For the Phishing data, I see the error is zero at sample size of 1 (as expected, since it is trivial to fit a decision tree to one point) and increases as sample size increases.
 Cross validation error starts decreasing around sample size 2000, but does not decrease further with greater sample size.
 The gap between training and cross validation is not high, being only ~5-10% off, indicating low variance.
 Bias is also fairly low since the magnitude of errors for both training and cross validation is low.

 In contrast, our wine dataset shows high variance; there is a large gap between the two curves indicates our model fits the training data better than the cross validation set.
 Bias is very low, with no error in all sample sizes tried.
 This is not unusual for decision trees, as it means our tree is large enough to encompass all data points without merged leaves.

 <img src="/img/s3.png" width="700px"/>

-Overall, we see from the confusion matrices that the DT model does well on the phishing dataset with an F1 score of 0.953, but not as well on the wine dataset with an F1 score of 0.822.
+Overall, I see from the confusion matrices that the DT model does well on the phishing dataset with an F1 score of 0.953, but not as well on the wine dataset with an F1 score of 0.822.
 I chose to use an F1 score due to the wine dataset being slightly imbalanced, as the F1 score combines precision and recall to minimize how accuracy is misleading when applied to imbalanced datasets.
 Comparison and analysis of F1 scores and timing is presented in the last section of this report.

 ### AdaBoost

-For Adaboost we choose an ensemble of weak DT Learners that aggressively pre-prune (entropy, max depth 5, min samples split 100) with GridSearchCV giving us hyperparameters of (estimators = 50, learning rate = 0.5) and (200, 0.3) for the two datasets respectively.
+For Adaboost I choose an ensemble of weak DT Learners that aggressively pre-prune (entropy, max depth 5, min samples split 100) with GridSearchCV giving us hyperparameters of (estimators = 50, learning rate = 0.5) and (200, 0.3) for the two datasets respectively.
 Once again we’ll analyze these parameters with a validation curve.

 <img src="/img/s4.png" width="700px"/>

-We see from the validation curve that in both cases, cross validation error drops off as learning rate increases, and our chosen learning rates are in the beginning of the regime where cross validation error stops improving, which is where we want to be to avoid overfitting.
+We see from the validation curve that in both cases, cross validation error drops off as learning rate increases, and our chosen learning rates are in the beginning of the regime where cross validation error stops improving, which is where I want to be to avoid overfitting.

 <img src="/img/s5.png" width="700px"/>

 Our learning curve for the phishing dataset again shows low variance and low bias.
-We see that cross validation error has not yet leveled off, indicating a larger sample size could improve the model.
+I see that cross validation error has not yet leveled off, indicating a larger sample size could improve the model.
 For the wine dataset training error is zero (as expected given Decision Tree results) and the cross validation error similarly has not levelled off.
 Bias is low and variance is high, similar to Decision Tree.

 <img src="/img/s6.png" width="700px"/>